×

 Instructions

-• In a large mixing bowl add the eggs, the melted butter, the heavy whipping cream, the cream cheese, and vanilla extract.
-Mix using an electric mixer until frothy for about one minutes.
+• In a large mixing bowl, add the eggs, melted butter, heavy whipping cream, cream cheese, and vanilla extract.
+Using an electric mixer, beat the mixture until frothy — about 1 minute.

 Video